12 Ways to Fight Price Inflation and Manage Rising Costs

 The cost of living is going up and up, thanks to inflation — which is the highest it’s been in 40 years.

-You’ve likely felt the financial pinch at the grocery store, at the gas station and when making other everyday purchases.
+You’ve likely felt the pinch at the grocery store, at the gas station and when buying … virtually anything.

 If you’re looking to stabilize your rising costs, you’re going to have to think a bit differently about the way you shop.